weuc/weuc.eu/_sections/faq.md

     answer: |
       The larger the number of participants, the more anonymous the event.
 That's exactly what we don't want.
 We want a family atmosphere where everyone can and should participate in his or her own way.

-  - question: What's the difference between Community Ticket and Company Ticket?
-    answer: |
-      If you join as a private person, you are welcome to buy the Community Ticket.
-Companies need to buy Company Tickets.
-This helps us to make the self paid community tickets as affordable as possible.

   - question: Is food included?
     answer: |
       Absolutely YES!
 On Saturday and Sunday we will have lunch together and also snacks with fruits, cakes and coffee afterwards.
 On Saturday evening we organized a dinner for all of us.
 The only occasion where we don’ t serve food is the cocktail event on Friday evening.